Israeli probe into the killings of 15 Palestinian medics in Gaza finds 'professional failures'

-JERUSALEM (AP) — An Israeli investigation into the killings of 15 Palestinian medics last month in Gaza by Israeli forces said Sunday it found "professional failures" and a deputy commander will be fired.
+JERUSALEM (AP) — An Israeli investigation into the killings of 15 Palestinian medics last month in Gaza by Israeli forces said Sunday it found a chain of "professional failures" and a deputy commander will be fired — one of the most severe punishments of the 18-month war.

 Israel at first claimed that the medics' vehicles did not have emergency signals on when troops opened fire but later backtracked.
-Cellphone video recovered from one of the medics contradicted Israel’s initial account.
+Cellphone video recovered from one medic contradicted Israel’s initial account.

 Their vehicles immediately come under a barrage of gunfire that goes on for more than five minutes with brief pauses.